rollbar/Rollbar.NET/README.md

 However, in some specific situations (such as while logging right before exiting an application), you may want to use a logger fully synchronously so that the application does not quit before the logging completes (including subsequent delivery of the corresponding payload to the Rollbar API).

-That is why every instance of the Rollbar asynchronous logger (implementing `IAsyncLogger` interface) defines the `AsBlockingLogger(TimeSpan timeout)` method that returns a fully synchronous implementation of the `ILogger` interface that defines signatures of its logging methods that are very similar to the `IAsyncLogger`'s logging methods but returning the same `ILogger` instance instead os a `Task`.
+That is why every instance of the Rollbar logger (implementing `ILogger` interface) defines the `AsBlockingLogger(TimeSpan timeout)` method that returns a fully synchronous implementation of the `ILogger` interface.
 This approach allows for easier code refactoring when switching between asynchronous and synchronous uses of the logger.

 Therefore, this call will perform the quickest possible asynchronous logging (true "fire-and-forget" logging):